Explore Dr. Retzler’s HormoneSynergy® Longevity Medicine Resource Library

 Fasting insulin provides insight into metabolic function at an earlier stage than many conventional tests.
 Elevated levels often reflect underlying insulin resistance, even when glucose appears normal.

-This early elevation is clinically meaningful.
-It is commonly associated with:
+This early elevation can be clinically meaningful.
+It is commonly seen alongside:

 • Visceral fat accumulation